 Thrawn is one of the most loved villains in the history of Star Wars, and his recent addition to the canon through the Rebels cartoon increases his popularity.
 More importantly, when it comes to SWGOH, Thrawn is a game-changer for Empire squads and a difference-maker for both Rancor and AAT raids.

-The problem is that there's only 1 way to get Thrawn, the Artist of War event, and it's probably the most difficult legendary event in the game.
-So, not only are you waiting 3-4 months for your chance, but just having the right toons won't be enough.
+The problem is that there's only one way to get Thrawn, the Artist of War event, and it's probably the most difficult legendary event in the game.
+So, not only are you waiting 3-4 months for your chance but just having the right tools won't be enough.
 So my goal is to provide the tips so that you can get your 7* Thrawn and add him to your roster.

 I hope you're a fan of Star Wars Rebels, because that's the best reason to get the Phoenix Squadron you'll need to acquire Thrawn.
 Simply put, if not for this event, they're a ragtag bunch that is best off as your 4th or 5th squad.